USDA-FSEPRU/FS19C-commensal-Ecoli/01_Background.md

 | Ecoli_O157H7_NADC_6564 | NA | NA | NA | |
 | Ecoli_O157H7_TW14588 | NA | NA | NA |

 How to get a list of genes associated with metabolism of each carbon/sugar substrate?
-KEGG pathway has diagram and can click on individual genes, but hwo to get whole list?
+KEGG pathway has diagram and can click on individual genes, but how to get whole list?

 Or maybe try UniProt?
 Or gapseq?